Get Your Ideal Color Match with Our Hyundai Touch Up Paint

 After finding your Hyundai paint code, be sure to write it down.
 From here ordering the paint is uncomplicated.
 Use our extensive Hyundai codes list to find it online, order a Hyundai touch up paint kit, and then we will send it to you.
 As standard, the delivery is free of charge.

 It is important to remember that Hyundai, like other manufacturers, may use different names for the same color formula depending on the vehicle.
-So your 2005 True Blue Metallic Tiburon may have a different color name on your friend’s pickup, but they will both use the JA code.
+So, your 2005 True Blue Metallic Tiburon may have a different color name on your friend’s pickup, but they will both use the KQ code.

 How to repair your Hyundai with touch up paint